danmbrown/city-of-whispers/Moves.md

 - What happened here recently?

 ### Sample the Sights & Sounds
 When you try something new -- for example, tasting food, listening to music, seeing artwork -- describe your experience.
 If someone invited you to try it, take +1 forward to your next Social Interaction with them.
-If not, you may add a fact about the experience.
+If not, you may **add a belief** about the experience.
 You may also pick 1 to clear one Heat:

 - Your reaction offends the people around you
 - You become obsessed with it